 Any of these factors might have been in play, and contributed to the cause of this tragic accident.
 It will become clearer once the Patrol finishes its investigation whether or not the trucker or the trucking company was negligent in any way.
 If they were, there could be grounds for a wrongful death lawsuit.

 If you have been involved in a Columbia Missouri tractor trailer accident, it is likely that you will need legal representation to receive a fair settlement from the trucking company's insurance carrier.
-Call the Columbia truck accident law firm of Aaron Sachs and Associates today and schedule a free initial consultation about your truck accident claim.Attorney meetings by appointment only
+Call the Columbia truck accident law firm of Aaron Sachs & Associates, P.C. today and schedule a free initial consultation about your truck accident claim.Attorney meetings by appointment only